 In general, students on a J-1 visa are taxed at 14% for lodging and meals, but at 30% for income, under which “incidentals” falls.
 A good strategy to employ is to arrange for the project to pay for the lodging, meals, and incidentals directly, in which case no money is paid to the visitors and they incur no tax liability.

 As mentioned above, income paid to foreign nationals is taxed at 30%, but there are a number of tax treaties between the US and foreign countries that enable some foreign nationals to work for limited periods in the US and incur a reduced, or no, tax liability.
 Please contact the International Services and Tuition Classification Team at firstname.lastname@example.org.

-Supplies and Materials – This expense category includes all expendable materials to be used during the course of the grant period.
+Materials and Supplies – This expense category includes all expendable materials to be used during the course of the grant period.
 Special purpose computers costing less than $5,000 are included in this category

 Publication, Documentation, and Dissemination Costs – The costs of documenting, preparing, publishing or otherwise disseminating the findings of the research are included in this item.
 Examples of dissemination expenses are page charges, illustrations, indexing of data, and archiving sample collections.

 Consultants – Each individual’s expertise, primary organizational affiliation, normal daily compensation rate, and number of days of expected service should be included.
 A description of consultants’ qualifications should be included if these individuals have not been identified.
 Please see the Office of Procurement for information on hiring consultants.

 Computer Services – Computer services include the cost of software, hardware and leasing of computer equipment.
 Note that the cost of general-purpose computers is included in the University’s Facilities and Administrative costs.

 Space Rental – In some cases a University department, school, or center may require rental space to house a sponsored project.
 If off-campus space is required, the Office of Research must be contacted early in the proposal stage to assure that University and State regulations are followed.